HarishGuragol/Survey-and-Rescue-eYRC/README.md

-# survey_and_rescue
+# SURVEY_AND_RESCUE

-Package for implementing the eYRC  2019-20 theme Survey and Rescue
+Implementation of eYantra eYRC 2019-20 Theme Survey and Rescue

-You will be using this package to implement position control and the task logic in further tasks.
+The package is used to control the motion and position control of the drone.